codeamt/Deep-Learning-AI/5 Sequence Models/Implementations/2 NLP and Word Embeddings/1-PA/README.md

 <img src="https://ucarecdn.com/a67dd193-72c2-4c14-ad4a-8ad9ea38f957/" width="70%" height="60%" >
 </p>

-<b>Goal:</b> Practice modifying word embeddings to reduce their gender bias
+<b>Goal:</b> Practice modifying word embeddings to reduce their gender bias and in the process explore concepts from the research paper <i>Man is to Computer Programmer as Woman is to Homemaker?
+Debiasing Word Embeddings</i> by [Bolukbasi et al](https://arxiv.org/pdf/1607.06520.pdf)(2016) and for word embeddings, the project <i>GloVe: Global Vectors for Word Representation</i> by [Manning et al](https://nlp.stanford.edu/projects/glove/).

 <b>Andrew Ng's Learning Objectives:</b>